toptensoftware/JsonKit/readme.md

 		Settings CurrentSettings;
 	}

-In this example the existing CurrentSettings object will be instantiated into.
+In this example the existing CurrentSettings object will be serialized into.
 If KeepInstance was set to false, PetaJson would instantiate a new Settings object, load it and then assign it to the CurrentSettings property.